davidsulc/roman/README.md

 # Roman

-A production-ready encoder/decoder for roman numerals, with detailed validation.
+A production-ready encoder/decoder for roman numerals, with detailed validation and awareness of composition rules.

 ## Installation